na-ra/selab-project1/README.md

 # calender/todo list/note
-user has an account in this app
+user has an account in this program user must login to access the diffrent parts of program

-user enter to his account

-the program has three parts:
+the program has four parts:
 * calender
 * notes and lists
 * board
+* group board

 ## calender part

 the calender shows date and time